jmarcellusc/jmarcellusc/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jmarcellusc&label=Profile%20views&color=0e75b6&style=flat" alt="jmarcellusc" /> </p>

 <h1 align="center">Juan Marcel Campos</h1>
-<h4 align="center"> ⇨ Geosciences, Cartography, Remote Sensing, Statistics, and Data Analyst</h4>
+<h4 align="center"> ⇨ Geology and Geospatial Data Science</h4>
 <h6 align="right">Page Updated on January, 2026</h6>

 ---
 ## About Me
-A Geospatial and Data Analytics Researcher focused on driving scientific progress in geologic, environmental, and statistical domains.
-This researcher specializes in developing and optimizing efficient data pipelines, having significantly streamlined numerous processing methods, toolkits, and scientific scripts since 2023 to enhance overall data efficiency.
-This individual is a student at the University of Texas at San Antonio (UTSA), holding a prior Graduate Certificate in GIS.
-Outside of academic pursuits, they are an amateur photographer, showcasing work at [jmarcelphotography.com](https://www.jmarcelphotography.com/).
+A Geospatial Data Scientist and Researcher dedicated to advancing geologic and environmental sciences through rigorous statistical modeling.
+Specializing in the architecture of automated data pipelines, I have engineered high-efficiency toolkits and scientific scripts that have significantly accelerated data processing workflows since 2023.
+Currently pursuing advanced studies at the University of Texas at San Antonio (UTSA) and holding a Graduate Certificate in GIS, I bridge the gap between raw Earth observations and actionable scientific insights.
+Beyond the data, I capture the world through the lens of amateur photography, showcasing work at [jmarcelphotography.com](https://www.jmarcelphotography.com/).
+Web Applications are located here: [jmarcelphotography.com](https://www.jmarcelphotography.com/geologygeospatial).

 ### Disclaimer
 The tools, code, and information in this repository are for **educational and research purposes only** and are not intended for commercial use or production environments.
 All content is provided "as-is" without warranty.
 Users assume full responsibility for compliance with local laws and third-party terms of service.